Hi, I’m Jacqueline Harris and I work with story. There are two major aspects to my work although in truth they are intimately related:

-Hi, I’m Jacqueline Harris.
-I write, tell and dramatise stories, usually underpinned with folkloric or mythical themes.
-The rest of the time I run courses and workshops to help and inspire others to work with story and storytelling.
+I also write, tell and dramatise stories, usually underpinned with folkloric or mythical themes.

-This has taken place in many kinds of venues, from theatres, arts centres, stately homes, museums, galleries, schools and universities to festivals, parks, community centres, hotels and bookshops.
+Performances and workshops have taken place in theatres, arts centres, stately homes, museums, galleries, schools, universities, festivals, parks, community centres, hotels and bookshops.

 The eminent fairy-tale scholar, Jack Zipes, speaks eloquently about the importance of story in our lives: